IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 // +kubebuilder:rbac:groups=cache.example.com,resources=memcacheds,verbs=get;list;watch;create;update;patch;delete
 ```

-For example, the marker above tells us the following - for any `memcacheds` resources, within the `cache.example.com` API Group,
+The marker above tells the reader: For any `memcacheds` resources within the `cache.example.com` API Group,
 the operator is able to get, list, watch, create, update, path, and delete these resources.

-Once we run `make manifests`, the `controller-gen` utility will see that we have a new KubeBuilder marker, and will update the rbac yaml files in our `config/rbac` directory to change our
-RBAC configuration.
+If you run `make manifests`, the `controller-gen` utility sees the new KubeBuilder marker and updates the RBAC YAML files in the `config/rbac` directory to change the RBAC configuration.

-For example, if our memcached resource didn't have the `List` verb listed in the KubeBuilder marker, we would not be able to use r.List() on our memcached resource - we would get a permissions error such as `Failed to list *v1.Pod`.
-Once we change these markers and add the `list` command, we have to run `make generate` and `make manifests` and that will in turn apply the changes from our KubeBuilder commands into our `config/rbac` yaml files.
+For example, if our memcached resource didn't have the `List` verb listed in the KubeBuilder marker, we would not be able to use `r.List()` on our memcached resource.
+Instead, we would get a permissions error such as `Failed to list *v1.Pod`.
+If you change these markers and add the `list` command, you must run `make generate` and `make manifests` in order to apply the changes from your KubeBuilder commands into your `config/rbac` YAML files.
 To
-learn more about KubeBuilder markers, see the docs [here](https://book.kubebuilder.io/reference/markers.html).
+learn more about KubeBuilder markers, see the [Kubebuilder docs](https://book.kubebuilder.io/reference/markers.html).

 ## Conclusion

-In this article, we've learned how to use the Go Client [Reader](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.Get) and [Writer](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) interface to Get, Create, Update, and List our resources.
-We've also explored how to use the [StatusWriter](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#StatusWriter) interface to update the status of a subresource, i.e. the current state.
+This article gave you a better understanding of the underlying logic of the custom controller code from the [Develop and Deploy a Memcached Operator on OpenShift Container Platform](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) tutorial.

-The main idea is that we want to automate the deployment for the Memcached service.
-We want to ensure a deployment is up,
+Hopefully you have a better understanding of how to:
-and we want to ensure that the number of replicas in that deployment is the same as the number that we've listed in our
+* Use the Go Client [Reader](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.Get) and [Writer](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) interface to Get, Create, Update, and List our resources.
-custom resource.
-If the number of replicas in that deployment is the same as the Size from the custom resource Spec, then
+* Use the [StatusWriter](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#StatusWriter) interface to update the status of a subresource, for example, the current state.
-we are done, and we can wait until the Spec has changed.
+* Automate the deployment of a Memcached service, ensure your deployment is up and that the number of replicas in that deployment is the same as the number that is listed in your CR.

-Lastly, we've seen that we can use KubeBuilder markers to change role-based access control policies, and apply those
+* Use KubeBuilder markers to change role-based access control policies and apply those
-policies to our custom resource as well.
+policies to your CR.